 Get inspired and drawn to the heavens in the same place that discovered the first black hole.
 This place is such a gem and should absolutely be on your to-do list.

 The volunteers and staff were wonderfully warm and kind while we visited.

-The evening Dean and I went we were lucky and had clear skies, so we got to view Mars, Andromeda, and Jupiter.
+The evening I went, I was lucky and had clear skies, meaning I got to view Mars, Andromeda, and Jupiter.